Labradanes can come with both sold-color coats and the more exciting patterns that you typically see on Great Danes.

 Taking good care of your labradane will improve their life expectancy and reduce their separation anxiety.
 These dogs like to be accommodating, but that doesn’t mean they don’t need regular care and affection.

 Labradanes are large dogs that need to burn a lot of calories.
 Expect your labradane to eat two to three large meals every day, especially if they are getting the exercise they need.
-Choose a protein-focused kibble that’s designed for large dogs.
+Choose a protein-focused kibble that’s designed for large dogs and cares for their bones and joints since they can break down under all that dog.
 Alternatively, feed your dog a diet that includes cooked meat, green vegetables, and whole grains.

 Maintenance and Grooming